agama-project/agama/doc/storage_ui.md

 ### Making Space for the Volumes

-Similar to YaST, Agama will offer by default the option to automatically make space for the new operating system reusing the internal mechanisms of the previously mentioned `SpaceMaker`, but the exact algorithm will be different and way less configurable (to reduce confusion).
+Similar to YaST, Agama will offer by default the option to automatically make space for the new operating system.
+But the algorithm will be different and less configurable.

 As an alternative, the Agama proposal will offer a manual mode in which the user will explicitly select which partitions to keep, delete or resize.